MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItem.md

 ### System.String

-Project Name

-### System.String

-Work Item Type
+ProjectName

+WorkItemType

 ## OUTPUTS

 ## NOTES

 WorkItemType is a dynamic parameter and use the default project value to query their validate set.

 If you do not set the default project by called Set-VSTeamDefaultProject before calling Get-VSTeamWorkItem you will have to type in the names.

 ## RELATED LINKS